railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Clearly it's also possible to start production manually.
 To do this you can use the menu :menuselection:`Manufacturing --> Production Orders --> New Production Order`.

-If you haven't installed the 'Just-In-Time' planning module ``mrp_jit``, you should start the calculation of requirements for Open ERP managed automatically the production order using the different system rules.
+If you haven't installed the *Just-In-Time* planning module :mod:`mrp_jit`, you should start the calculation of requirements for Open ERP managed automatically the production order using the different system rules.
 To do this use the menu :menuselection:`Manufacturing --> Calculate all requirements`.